pustotnik/zenmake/docs/introduction.rst

       See :ref:`Installation<installation>`.
     - Automatic build order and dependencies.
 (Thanks to Waf_)
     - Automatic reconfiguring: no need to run command 'configure'.
-    - Possibility to autodetect a compiler.
+    - Compiler autodetection.
 (Thanks to Waf_)
-    - Building and running functional/unit tests including possibility to build and run tests only on changes.
+    - Building and running functional/unit tests including a possibility to build and run tests only on changes.
 Details are :ref:`here<buildtests>`.
-    - Running custom scripts during build phase.
+    - Running custom scripts during a build phase.
     - Supported platforms: GNU/Linux, MacOS, MS Windows.
-Also some other platforms like OpenBSD/FreeBSD should be supported but they aren't tested.
+Some other platforms like OpenBSD/FreeBSD should be work as well but they haven’t been tested.
     - Supported languages:

       - C: gcc, clang, msvc, icc, xlc, suncc, irixcc